jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Delegation is one object calling the method of another object via an object reference.
 We saw this with the [Proxy Design Pattern](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) where the `Proxy` objects delegated to the `CoreFeature` object.

 Decorator expands delegation further than Proxy.
 Rather than one object delegating to another object, it’s structured as a linked list of objects delegating down the chain.
 A `coreFeature` object anchors the chain as the final object in the chain.
 The decorator objects adorn the `coreFeature` functionality.
-This type of delegation is slightly differnt than object `a` calling a method of object `b`, and then `b` calls a different method of object `c`, etc.
+This type of delegation is slightly different than object `a` calling a method of object `b`, and then `b` calls a different method of object `c`, etc.
 In Decorator, the objects delegate down the chain calling the same method from start to finish.

 Inheritance delegates up through ancestor classes statically.
 Decorator delegates through a list of objects dynamically.